-Volunteers in Service to AmericaCorps VISTA assist families that partner with Habitat to build strength, stability and self-reliance through shelter.
-VISTA taps the skills, talents and passions of individuals to support community efforts to build strong and stable homes and communities.
+You can assist families that partner with Habitat for Humanity by becoming a Volunteer in Service to America or VISTA.
+Our Habitat VISTA program taps your skills, talents and passions to support community efforts to build strong and stable homes in communities throughout the U.S.

-Terms of service
+Our terms of service

-Skills and experience you will gain
+Skills and experience you will gain:

 - Work and life skills that translate directly into job experience.